SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Data types/bits.rst

 .. code-block:: scala

-   // Declaration
-   val myBits  = Bits()     // the size is inferred from the widest assignment
-   // ....
-   // .resized needed to prevent WIDTH MISMATCH error as natural width does not match inferred size myBits := B("1010").resized  // auto-widen Bits(4 bits) to Bits(6 bits) when(condxMaybe) {
-     myBits := B("110000")      // Bits(6 bits) would be inferred for myBits, this is the widest assignment }

    val myBits1 = Bits(32 bits)
    val myBits2 = B(25, 8 bits)
    val myBits3 = B"8'xFF"   // Base could be x,h (base 16)